WikiMin3R/Vanillacash/doc/README_windows.txt

 The current iteration is much more modern, with many contemporary enhancements built-in.
 Some of the features of the new code include:
 [1] BIP-65 compatibility for atomic swaps
-[2] Well-balanced hybrid PoW / PoS block validation scheme, with highly democratic reward distribution [3] HMQ 1725 block generation scheme, utilizing multi-algo approach via random, block-based protocol selection
+[2] Transition from hybrid PoW / PoS block validation scheme to pure PoS block generation, with democratized staking mechanisms
+[3] HMQ 1725 block generation scheme, utilizing multi-algo approach via random, block-based protocol selection